Literacy at Langley First School

 Though reading is at the core of our curriculum, we also place great importance in modelling, encouraging and teaching passion for reading.
 Story Time is after morning break in all classes.
 Skilled teachers deliver carefully selected texts in ways that engage the children, challenge their understanding and introduces new vocabulary.
 Chosen texts often link to current topics, seasons or events the children are experiencing, though the primary aim for these texts is to be enjoyable.

 There are also frequent opportunities for the children to read to others.
 On the first Friday of every month, Year 2, 3 and 4 visit Nursery, Reception and Year 1 respectively to model reading for the younger children.
 This event provides confidence and pride for the older students, whilst sparking inspiration and enjoyment for the younger students.
+Twice a year, we host a week long book fair.
+This is preceded with competitions and posters to raise it’s awareness and increase excitement around books.

 We have links with our local library, with every class visiting each half term to hear a story and choose a book to borrow.
 Before each summer holiday, the library holds an assembly to launch the summer’s reading challenge.
+We also have close links with Earsdon Grange Care Home, with students visiting regularly to share stories.

 Every classroom boasts an area devoted to the independent enjoyment of reading.
-Their themes vary from class-room to classroom and from topic to topic for many.
+Their themes vary from classroom to classroom and from topic to topic for many.

 Each year, we take part in National reading initiatives, such as World Book Day and National Poetry Day.
 The way we celebrate varies each year but always has the aim of heightening our children’s enjoyment of texts.